loda-lang/loda-programs/programs/oeis/list3.md

 * [A327440](http://oeis.org/A327440) ([L18 program](A327440.asm)): a(n) = floor(3*n/10).
 * [A327470](http://oeis.org/A327470) ([L07 program](A327470.asm)): Maximum valency of the central line in a certain smooth 2D-polarized K3-surface in P^{n+1}.
 * [A327672](http://oeis.org/A327672) ([L12 program](A327672.asm)): a(n) = Sum_{k=0..n} ceiling(sqrt(k)).
+* [A327705](http://oeis.org/A327705) ([L07 program](A327705.asm)): The minimal size of a partition lambda of n such that every partition of n with at most 5 parts can be obtained by coalescing the parts of lambda.
 * [A328010](http://oeis.org/A328010) ([L17 program](A328010.asm)): The 5x + 1 sequence beginning at 17.
 * [A328011](http://oeis.org/A328011) ([L14 program](A328011.asm)): The 5x + 1 sequence beginning at 1.
 * [A328263](http://oeis.org/A328263) ([L07 program](A328263.asm)): a(n) = number of letters in a(n-1) (in Polish), with a(1) = 1.